jonlinca/ACLandR/README.md

 You should end up with 70,317 records, which is the same number of records in the testing data set in R.

-There are 41 columns used for our model (note that the column *solo_WinRatio* is the predictor, so its not included in the prediction and is not counted).
+There are 41 columns used for our model (note that the column *solo_WinRatio* is the predictor, so it is not included in the prediction and is not counted).
 In order to make a prediction, our model needs **exactly** the same number of columns as it used in training - in this case, all 41 columns.
-You will want to pass each one of these into a R function, that you specifically use to return a prediction.
+You will want to pass each one of these into the R function, that you specifically use to return a prediction.

 Take some time to inspect the data – you will want to understand what the expected result is.